 For Ontario residents who don’t travel east of Toronto, the municipality of Clarington may be unfamiliar.
-Mention towns such as Newcastle as well as Bowmanville and recognition likely follows.
-The new name for the local government came about only in 1994, and the town centre remains in Bowmanville.
-Apart from those two centres, Clarington is largely rural.
+Mention towns such as Newcastle, as well as Bowmanville and recognition, likely follow.
+The new name for the local government came about only in 1994, and the town center remains in Bowmanville.
+Apart from those two centers, Clarington is largely rural.

-How Much is Car Insurance in Clarington Ontario
+How Much Does Car Insurance Cost in Clarington

 |Quote Date||Average Clarington Auto Insurance Cost*|

 We surveyed the car insurance prices in the city of Clarington for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.